Shrishti1411/otp-vari/README.md

 # otp-vari
 This is the repository that i created on 3rd nov
-This is my first commit
+This is my first commit.
-This is my commit in branch1.